rl-institut/oemof-B3/docs/model_pipeline.rst

 Raw data from external source comes in different formats.
 It is not part of the model on GitHub, but has to be downloaded separately and provided in the directory :file:`raw/`.
-As a first step, preprocessing scripts in the model pipeline (see :ref:`Prepare resources`) convert it into the oemof-B3-resources-format, explained in the next section (:ref:`Schema`).
+As a first step, preprocessing scripts in the model pipeline (see :ref:`Prepare resources`) convert it into the oemof-B3-resources-format, explained in the next section (see :ref:`Schema`).
 Raw data that represents model-own assumptions is provided in that format already.
 When providing raw data you have to follow some conventions, which are summarized in the section :ref:`Conventions`.